zacanger/zacanger.github.io/blog/src/the-question-of-tibet.md

-most religions, tends to absorb bits of other religions when it goes somewhere new; the Taoist and folk religion influence on Chan and Theravada influence on Thien are good examples of this), and as a Marxist who critically supports the Chinese Communist Party (some would call me a Dengist and think that's an insult), I've thought a lot about the political and religious situation in Tibet.
+most religions, tends to absorb bits of other religions when it goes somewhere new; the Taoist and folk religion influence on Chan and Theravada influence on Thien are good examples of this), and as a Marxist who critically supports the Communist Party of China (some would call me a Dengist and think that's an insult), I've thought a lot about the political and religious situation in Tibet.